rpclib/rpclib/README.md

   * At this moment (November 2015) it [doesn't compile](https://github.com/jubatus/jubatus-msgpack-rpc/issues/21) with the latest msgpack library.
   * Somewhat lacking documentation.

-`callme` tackles these issues the following way:
+`callme` tackles/plans to tackle these issues the following way:

   * CMake build.
 Even though [not the most pleasant build system](http://szelei.me/cmake-is-not-great/) to work with, it provides a reliably reproducible build for the end-user. `callme` has a priority on ease of build for the target platforms/compilers.
   * Modern interface which provides minimalistic binding for many kinds of functors, allowing the